 20.00 – 20.30: Medical changeover/handover to incoming team

-Medication are an essential part of the care provided in the ICU.
-The amount and type of drugs given to a patient will vary according to their condition and progress.
+Medications Medications are an essential part of the care provided in the ICU.
+The amount and type of medicine (drugs) given to a patient will vary according to their condition and progress.
 ICU staff will explain your relative’s individual needs.
 Commonly patients will be given drugs to stop pain, as well as sedatives.